Automatically generate input data

 On the left side, select the column for which you want to generate data.
 Then, in the Auto populate with field, select the category of data that column should contain.
 To view examples of what the notional data would look like, select Examples.

-To specify how many rows you want generated, you can enter a number between 1 to 1000 for the Pick how many rows you want in your dataset field.
+To specify how many rows you want generated, you can enter a number between 1 to 1000 for the Pick number of rows field.

 Select a set of notional data for your data table.

-Using Generate will overwrite any previously-existing data in your manually-entered table.
+By default, Generate table will overwrite any previously-existing data in your manually-entered table.

 You can also use another dataset to generate a foreign key.
 This will link the dataset with a column from another dataset.